-The Linaro Forge Remote Client is available for the following x86 64 platforms:
+The Linaro Forge Remote Client is available for the following platforms:

-- MacOS 10.15 (Catalina) and later.
+- MacOS 12 (Monterey) and later.

 - Windows 10 and later.

 - Any of the Linux platforms listed in Supported platforms.

+CHAPTER

 GET SUPPORT

 6.1 Supporting information

 This user guide attempts to cover as many parts of the installation, features, and uses of Linaro Forge as possible.
 However, there are scenarios or configurations that are not covered, or are only briefly mentioned, or you might on occasion experience a problem using the product.
 If the solution to your problem is not in this guide, contact Forge Support.